charlesRmajor/base-expo-native-project/README.md

         2. Load project (this root directory)

 ## Native Development Instructions
+Only the person on your project responsible for native code development needs to worry about this section.
+Once your project has been setup by using these instructions once, you should be good to go!

 Before Publishing to Expo (**steps in bold**) or Developing Native Apps for App Stores Some native features require these steps too (like notifications, analytics)
 1. Update App Identifiers: